 Using Third-Party Materials

-Further information, including the preparation and technical requirements of these materials can be found in our artwork guidelines.
+Further information, including the preparation and technical requirements of these materials, can be found in the artwork section of individual journals' style guides.

-If you're uncertain about the permissions necessary for third-party materials, below are several resources that can offer you advice on how to determine what permissions are required and how to understand when materials fall under the fair use act or public domain.
+If you're uncertain about the permissions necessary for third-party materials, below are resources that can offer advice on how to determine what permissions are required and how to understand when materials fall under the Fair Use Act or public domain.
+Please also feel free to contact your production editor.